Komnomnomnom/swigibpy/README.rst

 Develop
 =======

 Contributions are welcome!
-For developement you can build the extension in the current dir::
+For development you can build the extension in the current dir::

     $ python setup.py build_ext --build-lib .